StevenBlack/vocab/vocabulary.md

 result, the world is filled with people who suck at their jobs.

+### Peter Principle (law of software)
+People in a hierarchy tend to rise to "a level of respective incompetence."  -- Laurence J. Peter, 1969

 ### pettifogger
 A person overly concerned with details.